In chronological order below, we have included a sample of our legal writings.

 Here is a link to the currently effective clearance guidelines applicable to virtually all clearance evaluations.

-In 2018 Eric Eisen was a guest on the Lorne Epstein show where he spent 45+ minutes discussing the security clearance process, including how to get a clearance, polygraphs, war stories, and how things can go wrong.
+In 2018 I was a guest on the Lorne Epstein show.
+Lorne was an engaging host and we spent 45+ minutes discussing the security clearance process, including war stories, polygraphs, bright lines, and how things can go wrong.
 When you have the time you can listen to that show here.

 OK, you’ve received a Statement of Reasons, looking something like the image to the right, perhaps going on for a few pages, and you are asking yourself “How do I respond to this?”